jayednahain/Shooping-App/README.md

       - (child)= if we have some part of inside consumer widget we dont want to rebuild.

 ## 199
+this different between Consumer and  Provider.of() is
+  - Provider.of() build the entire widget
+  - Consumer also re-run when the data changes , only re-run the builder function
+    - Consumer will nice if you want re-build a part of a widget tree
 ## #Consumer1.2
   - using old Provider.of() and listener set to false
   - cover the particular sub widget that will change